SelfCareMap

 Why Is It Therapeutic?

 You might wonder: How can tying knots be healing?
 The answer lies in the unique blend of mindfulness, tactile engagement, and creative expression that macrame offers.
+It is not merely about the end product, but about the psychological state the practitioner enters during the process.

 1. Mindful Presence Through Repetitive Motion